 The two most visited trails from Garibaldi Lake are Panorama Ridge and Black Tusk.
 Panorama Ridge is a 13.5km hike with a 704 m elevation gain.
 It offers breathtaking views of Garibaldi Lake and surrounding mountains.

-Black Tusk is a 10.3 km hike with 831m of elevation gain, requiring some scrambling toward the end.
-Even if you have no intention of scrambling the Black Tusk, the hike is worth it because of the stunning views along the way.
+Black Tusk is a 10.3 km hike with 831m of elevation gain and requires scrambling through a “chimney” with some exposure.
+It is recommended only for the experienced.
+If you have no intention of scrambling the Black Tusk, you can hike only part of the trail and enjoy the stunning views along the way.

 Spend a Day Mountain Biking